tmancal74/quantarhei/README.rst

  - bug fixes
  - evaluate_cumulant function to evaluate cumulant expressions
  - new scheme to calculate non-linear response for user defined response functions
+ - ResponseFunction object to enable the functionality above
+ - LineshapeFunction as a separate object based on CorrelationFunction

 New in 0.0.67